-We review here the work of Depeche Mode, a band whose history is full of great albums and commercial successes:
+The timeline below shows the trajectory of Depeche Mode, a band whose history features many great albums and commercially successful singles.

 Ver esta publicación en Instagram

 The trajectory of Depeche Mode: a short story

-Depeche Mode began its history in 1980, when three friends (Andy Fletcher, Martin Gore and Vince Clarke) recruited Dave Gahan as a singer for their band.
+Depeche Mode was formed in 1980, in Essex, England, when friends Andy Fletcher, Martin Gore, and Vince Clarke recruited Dave Gahan as a singer.
 In 1981 they released their debut album Speak & Spell, which featured almost all compositions by Clarke.
 This album includes Depeche Mode’s first hit song, Just Can’t Get Enough.

-Returning to Depeche Mode, the band’s second album came out in 1982 and was called A Broken Frame.
-During the tour of this album they were joined by Alan Wilder.
-From this moment the main composer of the band was Martin Gore.
+Returning to Depeche Mode, the band’s second record came out in 1982 and was called A Broken Frame.
+It was during the tour to promote this album that they were joined by Alan Wilder.
+From this moment on, Martin Gore became the main songwriter of the band.

-The biggest hits of the band would come from 1987 with Music for the Masses (containing Strangelove and Never Let me Down Again.
-Their following album, Violator, released in 1990, featured some of the band’s most famous songs, such as Personal Jesus and Enjoy the Silence) and Songs of Faith and Devotion in 1993 (with I Feel You).
-After this streak of successes Alan Wilder left the group in 1995.
+Depeche Mode’s next biggest hits came in 1987 with Music for the Masses, which includes the popular tracks Strangelove and Never Let me Down Again.
+Their following album, Violator, released in 1990, featured some of the band’s most famous songs, such as Personal Jesus and Enjoy the Silence.
+In 1993, the album Songs of Faith and Devotion was released, which includes the hit single I Feel You.
+After this period of consistent and successful LPs, Alan Wilder left the group in 1995.

-1997’s Ultra was also a hit, with It’s no Good as the lead single.
+1997’s album Ultra was also a hit, with the popular track It’s No Good as the lead single.
 Exciter was released in 2001 and it did not include any standout tracks, even though the singles Dream On and I Feel Loved enjoyed moderate radio and TV airplay.